n3wsoldier/ip/docs/README.md

 ```
 ## Features
 Duke can manage three type tasks:
-* *Todo*: tasks with only description
+* Todo: tasks with only description
-* *Deadline*: tasks with description that need to be done before a specific date time
+* Deadline: tasks with description that need to be done before a specific date time
-* *Event*: tasks with description that start at a specific date time
+* Event: tasks with description that start at a specific date time

 ### Adding a Todo task `todo`
 This will add a todo task to the task list

 Format: `todo [Description]`
-* *Add a Todo type task into task manager.*
+* Add a Todo type task into task manager.
-* *Description is string format and cannot be empty.*
+* Description is string format and cannot be empty.

 Example Input: `todo Buy groceries`